-HVAC helpers work with seasoned HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work with experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-HVAC helpers typically have less experience and training than professional HVAC technicians, but they remain an important part of quality HVAC service.
+These HVAC helpers are usually just starting out compared to fully licensed HVAC technicians, but they remain an important part of quality HVAC service.

 - Carrying and loading equipment and materials

-To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers then have the option to become certified through any number of organizations, like the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.

-The average salary of an HVAC helper will be dependent on how much experience they have, the region where they work and the specific company they're working for.
+The average salary of an HVAC helper varies depending on factors such as their level of experience, the region where they work and the type of company they work for.

-As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
-With experience and completing more training, HVAC helpers can transition to becoming fully certified HVAC technicians, earning higher average salaries.
+As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may have an opportunity to earn more.
+With experience and more training programs, HVAC helpers may be able to advance to become truly professional HVAC technicians, increasing their annual salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Generally, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.